visakrapstis/trials/Vibe-NN-diseases/README.md

 A neural network-based disease prediction system using symptom patterns.
 This project demonstrates the application of deep learning in medical diagnosis assistance.

+CAVE: Please note, that the data is fully AI-generated and randomly synthesized / augmented.
+It trully in this case only is a representation of fast pased AI generated workflow, including cursor, MCPs.

 ## Project Overview

 The project was developed in three main steps: